dopefishh/praatalign/README.md

 ### Documentation
 #### General information
 When force aligning you need a model and a phonetizer/dictionary.
 When a word can't be phonetized the script terminates prematurely.
+Dictionary, ruleset and all other files are, and should be, encoded in *UTF-8*.
+The plugin setup also sets the praat reading and writing preferences to *UTF-8*.

 #### Generate dictionary
 This function can generate a dictionary of missing words from a tier within a